naterush/naterush.io/public/_posts/2024-7-16-llm-integration-framework-3.markdown

     model="gpt-3.5-turbo",
     messages=[{"role": "user", "content": "What was our reported revenue last year?"}],
     # Augment the completion with the data store created above.
 The model will
-    # intelligently figure out what additional data to use
+    # intelligently figure out what additional data to use in its answer
     extra_data=[data_store]
 )